Landlord Licensing Scheme

 Does my property need a licence?

-View the map to check if your property falls within the above area – all you need is your postcode.
+All privately rented property in the areas of Whitechapel, Weavers, Spitalfields and Bangla town must be licensed.
+View our map to check if your property falls within the above area – all you need is your postcode.

 The cost of the licence is £520 for 5 years.
 View our fees or find out if your property is exempted.